LOLAPPS-Project/lolapps-project.github.io/README.md

-LOLBAS is a curated list of Living Off The Land Binaries and Scripts.

-Please refer to `NOTICE.md` for license information.
+LOLAPPS is a compendium of applications that can be used to carry out day-to-day exploitation.